Multi-task and few-shot learning in virtual flow metering

-This challenge is closely tied to the motivation for implementing a soft sensor, which is to infer a key variable that is measured infrequently.
+The problem of low data variety in particular provides a challenge for data-driven methods, since these can generally not be expected to extrapolate outside of their training distribution.
+These data challenges are closely tied to the motivation for implementing a soft sensor, which is to infer a key variable that is measured infrequently.
 Put differently, \emph{a soft sensor is most valuable in information-poor environments, where one would expect data-driven methods to perform poorly}.
 To achieve a good predictive performance in such environments, it is imperative to be \emph{data efficient}.
 Model-driven soft sensors achieve this by having few parameters and strong priors.
 On the other hand, data-driven soft sensors, which may have more model parameters than observations to learn from, often rely on generic regularization techniques and weak priors.
 In effect, this means that their model is learned from scratch for each application.
 Thus, we argue that data efficiency is a pressing issue in data-driven soft sensing.